tubery/view-upcoming-games/README.md

-*   Make button to see image .card.image-full:before backbground color to restore brightness, card-body opacity 0 - Currently pseudo class controls overlay which makes covers dark, havent figured out how to bypass this
+*   Make button to see image .card.image-full:before backbground color to restore brightness, card-body opacity 0 - Currently pseudo class controls overlay which makes covers dark, havent figured out how to bypass this, daisyui

 *   Filtering - Currently on client side, switching to server side to improve load times

-*   Sort games correctly - Sorting implemented correctly however small issues due to API not having full dates for all games
+*   Sort games correctly - Sorting implemented correctly however small issues due to API not having full dates for all games, e.g some only have year

 *   Pagination - Done with react-paginate